How Much Does It Cost to Rent a Box Truck?

 What Is a Box Truck and How Does It Work for Moving?

-Box trucks, also called straight trucks or cube vans, are enclosed moving vehicles designed to safely transport household or commercial goods.
-Unlike a full-service moving company that handles both transport and labor, a box truck rental puts you in the driver’s seat—literally.
+Box trucks, also called straight trucks or cube vans, are enclosed moving vehicles used to transport household or commercial items.
+Renting a box truck means you control the timeline and do the driving, then choose whether to load and unload yourself or hire help for the heavy lifting.

 Here’s how it works: